 Spread Betting vs CFD Trading – Differences and Platform Reviews

-Spread betting and CFD trading are two popular forms of trading shares, forex, commodities, and more in the UK.
+Spread betting and CFD trading are two forms of trading shares, forex, commodities, bonds and a variety of other financial instrument baskets.
 While these two types of trading have a lot in common, there are also some important differences to consider.

 Let’s take a look at some of the key differences between spread betting vs CFD trading: